ilang-dev/i/README.md

 trace from a Torch model) an 𝚒 component, and search simply finds you a better one.

-# Try it yourself!
+# Try it
-Just clone the repo, build the `core` crate, and then write some 𝚒 code.
-Take a look at the FlashAttention [demo](ilang-python/flash-attn.py) to see an example of some 𝚒 components.
+Just clone the repo, `cargo build` the `core` crate, and then write some 𝚒 code.
+Take a look/run at the FlashAttention [demo](ilang-python/flash-attn.py) to see an example of some 𝚒 components.

 # Language